shehroz556/Load-Forecasting-in-R-Studio/README.md

 Test set -2.014818 7.725098 6.737633 -7.414983 18.10099
 Since the most significant error metric for our model is MAPE, we can see that it has a value of 18.10099.
 This means that the difference between predicted values and actual values of rating, regardless of their sign and magnitude, is 18.10%.

+# Assignment 4
+**Q. How much watts are there in 1 horse-power?**
+Ans.
+1 horse-power has 745.7 watts.
+**Q. What is the wattage of the refrigerator at your home?
+There should be a nameplate at the back.
+Send a picture of it.**
+Ans.
+It has wattage of 183.
+**Q. What is the relationship between Energy & Power?**
+Ans.
+Energy is the ability to do work such that it is the ability to exert a force that causes the displacement of an object.
+Power is the rate of doing work such that it is the amount of energy consumed per unit time.
+The formula to explain the relationship between energy and power is:
+P=dE/dt
+**Q. The unit of Energy commonly used in the field of Energy is kWh.
+How is kWh equal to J (joules)?**
+Ans.
+Energy is measured in J (joules).
+Power is the rate at which energy is consumed.
+If we are using one joule of energy in one second, we can say that one watt of power is used.
+A kW is 1000 watts.
+If we use one kW of power for one hour, we have used 1 kWh of energy.
+1 kWh is equivalent to a 1000 joules used for 3600 seconds or 3.6 million joules.
+Therefore, 1 kWh is equivalent to 3.6 million Joules.
+**Q. How much Energy will your refrigerator consume in 2 hours?
+How much will it cost?**
+Ans.
+We know that 1 unit = 1 kWh
+Power = 183 watt = 0.183 kWh
+Time = 2 hours so 0.183 x 2 = 0.366 kW for 2 hours
+This means that we are consuming 0.366 units in 2 hours As we are domestic users, considering we are using our refrigerator in peak-timings and considering we are using it in the range of first 100 units whereby the cost per unit is 7.74, the cost of refrigerator use for 2 hours is 7.74 x 0.366 = Rs 2.83284
+**Q. Explain the merge() function used above?**
+Ans.
+The merge command used is:
+House_2 = merge(House_2, All_minutes, by = "Date_Time", all.y = TRUE)
+Firstly, the first and second arguments are two data frames which are being merged into one.
+The third argument “by = Date_Time” is the column that is used for merging.
+The fourth argument “all.y = TRUE” means that the output will have extra rows added, one for each row in All_minutes that has no matching row in House_2.
+These rows will have NAs in those columns that are usually filled with values from House_2.
+**Q.  Explain this sapply(House_2, class)?**
+Ans.
+This command is used to determine the data type of each column of the dataset.
+Since our dataset of House_2 only has 2 columns of date/time and Usage_kW, the command returns the data type of both columns as "POSIXct" "POSIXt" and "numeric" respectively.
+R explains the sapply function used to return a vector or a matrix.
+**Q. Explain this: tapply(House_2$Usage_kW,(row(as.matrix(House_2$Usage_kW))-1)%/%60, mean).**
+Ans. tapply() computes a measure (mean, median, min, max, etc..) or a function for each factor variable in a vector.
+It is a very useful function that lets you create a subset of a vector and then apply some functions to each of the subset.
+What is happening in this command is that the as.matrix is returning a matrix of all the observations in Usage_kW.
+The row function is returning a matrix indicating the row number of each observation, in Usage_kW, and subtracting 1 from it.
+Therefore, we have an index of 0, 1, 2, 3, 4… and so on.
+For each row number, the %/% indicates that the Usage_kW observation for that row number is divided by 60.
+This is to convert Usage_kW data from minute-interval to hour_interval data.
+**Q. The summary of the hourly data shows that the average of Usage_kW is not changed.
+But the maximum value has decreased from 4.515 kW to 3.45 kW.
+Why is it so?**
+Ans.
+We can see that the maximum value was initially 4.515 kW and now it is 3.45 kW.
+We can see that the corresponding date/time was initially 2019-05-31 23:59:00 and now it is 2019-05-31 23:00:00.
+Therefore, the date/time has also changed.
+Initially, the data had observations of Usage_kW per minute.
+Now, the data has observations of Usage_kW per hour.
+The observations for kW/h were derived by the tapply() function as all observations for the sixty minutes were summed up and divided by 60, and hence the ‘mean’.
+Let us call the new observations of Usage_kW as means.
+The average of these means will be the same as the original observations.
+To make matter simpler, suppose we have 4 suppliers of mangoes.
+The first supplier has 1 mango, the second supplier has 2 mangoes, the third supplier has 3 mangoes, and the fourth supplier has 4 mangoes.
+Each mango has a specific weight.
+We can see that the average value of all of these mangoes would be (0.3 + 0.2 + 0.3 + 0.25 + 0.35 + 0.3 + 0.2 + 0.25 + 0.27 + 0.4)/10 = 0.282 kg
+The maximum value would be 0.4 kg for Mango 4 by Supplier 4.
+However, if we change the weight per mango to mean weight per supplier, the values are indicated in red in the table, the average of these mean values come out to be (0.3 + 0.25 + 0.3 + 0.28)/4 = 0.2825 kg
+This is the same as the original average.
+Hence, the mean value is the same.
+As for the max value, it will be 0.3kg now because now our observations are mean weight per supplier.
+This is what happened with our dataset of House_2 whereby the mean value remained the same but the max value changed.
+Particularly, the max value changed because we are observing our data by kWh now, and therefore, the hour with the highest mean value will be chosen as the max value.